MooreKyle/MooreKyle/README.md

-### Hello 👋, I am Kyle Moore - A Computer Science: Software Engineering Student who enjoys the aforementioned and Computer Programming.
+### Hello 👋, I am Kyle Moore - A Computer Science: Software Engineering Student who enjoys the aforementioned and Computer Programming!
 I am very curious and enjoy learning, especially anything that encompasses Computers and Technology!
 I am always looking to expand on my knowledge and improve myself in various ways.

 - 🔭 I’m currently working on **my github and website portfolios.**
 - 🌠 In the future, I will be working on **an instagram technology page and youtube technology channel.**